RLuckom/raphaelluckom.com/hugo_site/content/posts/a_terraform_pattern.md

 Application development teams, through organizational pressure or self-preservation, often _also_ assume an ops-like responsibility for at least some of their infrastructure.
-There are usually several application development teams in any moderately-sized organization, often working in different areas.
+There are usually several application development teams in any moderately-sized organization, working in different areas.

 Finally, we arrive at the _security_ team, because the security team is always the last to be included.
 This is because they ask inconvenient questions, like